magpie-ea/magpie-v3-docs/docs/00_getting_started/03_vue_js.md

 Here we use the colon-prefix for the prop to indicate that we want to pass a JavaScript expression.

+### Syntax
+In templates, props with long names can either be specified in camelCase e.g. `firstName`, or kebab-case e.g. `first-name`.
+In the JavaScript component definition, you can only use camelCase.

 ## Listening to events
 Static web pages are relatively boring.